Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/src/edfi-paging-test/README.md

 Each argument can also be set by environment variable, or by using as `.env` file.
 See [.env.example](edfi_paging_test/.env.example).
 Arguments provided at the command line override any arguments provided by environment variable.

+### Resource List

+When no resource list is provided, the tool will query the OpenAPI (Swagger) metadata to find all available resources, and then retrieve all of them.

+To limit to testing specific resources, simply pass the list of resource names to be retrieved.
+For example, `Students StudentSectionAssociations` will return only those two resources.
+To retrieve a resource from an extension, prefix that resource with the extension name and a slash.
+For example:
+`Students tpdm/Candidates` will retrieve all records from the `/ed-fi/Students` and the `tpdm/Candidates` endpoints.
+Note that this is not case sensitive.
+When using a .env file, the argument is set off as an array, e.g.
+`PERF_RESOURCE_LIST=["students", "StudentSchoolAssociations", "tpdm/candidates"]`

 ### Dev Operations